 My proudest accomplishment as an engineer would be working on complex projects and being recognized for the work that I’ve done while being one of a few females.
 This always been a great accomplishment and it has greatly encouraged me to work even harder.

 Tell me about a time in your career when your work has been about discovery or curiosity?

 I have always been a very curious person who always wants to make sure I have an in-depth understanding of how things are done and why.
 A few times, my curiosity has made me discover issues that no one else has discovered before and I was able to provide a solution that exceeded the one already in place.

 What are you doing these days?

-I am a Technical Consultant at CiRBA Inc. I provide consulting services for capacity management of data centers including architecture and design, installation and configuration of software in enterprise environments, integration, customization, operation of analyses and deliver training to customers across the world.
+I am a Technical Consultant at CiRBA Inc. I provide consulting services for the capacity management of data centres including architecture and design, installation and configuration of software in enterprise environments, integration, customization, operation of analyses and deliver training to customers across the world.